 Memorial Day is a day of remembrance and reflection as we honor those who died in conflict or as post-conflict as a veteran of active military service.
 Veterans Day, however, celebrates the service of all Veterans, living or dead, and their contributions to our country and community.

-We gather early that day at about 6:15 a.m. to place flags on the marked graves of veterans at Chapel Hill Memorial Cemetery on Legion Road starting at 6:30.
-You are invited to join us and, if you have a veteran buried there, we will give you a flag to place on their grave.
-Scouts from the many Chapel Hill Troops join us each year.
+You are invited to join us and, if you have a veteran buried there, we will give you a flag to place to personally place on their grave.
+Scouts from Chapel Hill Troops 835 and 505 join us each year.

-Did you know that Memorial Day started as a Southern event?
+Did you know that Memorial Day, or the decoration of graves by widows, started in the South?
 It dates back to the Civil War and the decorating of soldiers graves by widows and family.
-It was called Decoration Day.
+It was called Decoration Day and finally Memorial Day.
 Learn more

-The Orange County Veterans Memorial Committee is hosting a special memorial service at the Veterans Memorial site on Homestead Road.
-It starts with seating by 7:45 am and the raising of colors promptly at 8 am, followed by a Memorial Service.
+Event 3, Monday, May 27th.
+The Orange County Veterans Memorial Committee is hosting a memorial service at the Veterans Memorial site on Homestead Road, (above Seymour Center) It starts with seating by 7:45 am and the raising of colors promptly at 8 a.m., followed by a Memorial Service.
 Local Veterans on motorcycles will also be present.
 The motorcycle motorcade will depart at about 9:15 for the American Legion Post Home to participate in our day’s events.

 The Village Band will perform an indoor concert in the post hall immediately following the memorial service.
-The show starts at 12:30 p.m.
-Mobile Maple View Ice Cream is scheduled to be on site for the concert.
+The performance starts at 12:30 p.m.
+Mobile Maple View Mobile Ice Cream will be on site for the concert.